LinkedIn Sales Navigator for AI Agencies: The Complete Guide to Finding and Converting Clients

 InMail — the ability to message people you are not connected to — is one of Sales Navigator's most valuable features but also one of the most commonly misused.
 InMail response rates average around 18–25% when done well, compared to 4–6% for cold email.
 But poor InMails get ignored and can exhaust your monthly credits fast.

 The highest-performing InMail for AI agency owners is under 100 words, references a specific trigger or context about the recipient, asks one clear and low-friction question, and does not pitch.
-Save InMail for prospects who are not open to connections (private profiles) or those you have tried to connect with and had no response.
+Save InMail for two scenarios: prospects who are not open to connections (private profiles) or those you have tried to connect with and had no response after 10+ days.

 Integrating Sales Navigator with Your CRM and Ciela AI